Residential building slowing, though hotel and mall construction likely to continue growing

 Some will welcome the construction hiatus, even one limited to new residential buildings.
 In recent years, the boom has sparked clashes over land rights, with residents claiming that they had been forced off their property or had not been consulted or compensated sufficiently.

-Perhaps the best-known such development is at Boeung Kak in the heart of Phnom Penh, where a company run by a ruling party senator won a 99-year lease to build a complex called Phnom Penh City Center on one of the city’s lakes, an area popular for its waterfront bars and restaurants before it was reclaimed after 2011.
+Perhaps the best-known such development is at Boeung Kak in the heart of Phnom Penh, where a company run by a ruling party senator won a 99-year lease to build a complex called Phnom Penh City Center on one of the city’s lakes, an area popular for its waterfront bars and restaurants, before it the lake was filled with sand after 2011.